AkhilSinghRana/Collaboration-Competition_RL_P3/README.md

 This yields a single score for each episode.
 The environment is considered solved, when the average (over 100 episodes) of those scores is at least +0.5.

 A trained agent from my training is shown below.

 ![TrainedAgent](./Results/TrainedAgent.gif)

-You can learn more about the environment from the official Project instructions from Udacity [here](https://github.com/udacity/deep-reinforcement-learning/tree/master/p3_collab-compet)
+You can learn more about this environment, from the official Project instructions from Udacity [here](https://github.com/udacity/deep-reinforcement-learning/tree/master/p3_collab-compet)

 ### Setup Instructions:
 #### 1. Requirements